codezoned/rig/README.md

 - Open the webpage in your browser ,fill in your details and your file should automatically download as Badge.pdf

+## Dependencies
+These are some of the required packages and dependencies for RIG
+- Django

+- Pandas

+- QRCode

+- FPDF

 ## Example: